-Jimmy Macdonald (Powell) is an accounting clerk in a firm who just wants to win the Maxford House Coffee Slogan Contest because it means a cool $25,000 in his pocket.
-With that kind of dough, he can marry his sweetheart, Betty (Drew) and give his mom (Georgia Caine) the Davenport shes always wanted.
+Jimmy Macdonald (Powell) is an accounting clerk who wants to win the Maxford House Coffee Slogan Contest because it means a cool $25,000 in his pocket.
+With that kind of dough, he can marry his sweetheart, Betty (Drew) and give his mom (Georgia Caine) the davenport she’s always wanted.

 Not to be confused with the trope Christmas in July.